How To Set Up An Ergonomic Desk To Prevent Workplace Injury

 4. Positioning Your Screens

-Your monitor should be approximately an arm’s length from your face, slightly below eye level.
+It’s good ergonomic practice to place your monitor approximately an arm’s length from your face, slightly below eye level.

 If you have to tilt your head too far up or down, this is likely a sign you need to adjust your screen height.

-Keep your monitor directly in front of you so that you don’t have to twist and turn to see it, as this can lead to neck and back strain.
+Your monitor should sit directly in front of you so that you don’t have to twist and turn to see it, as this can lead to neck and back strain.

 5. Positioning Other Frequently Used Objects